mwhatter/OpenPhalanX/README.txt

-OpenPhalanx excels at interacting with remote hosts in a manner which does not require the installation of an agent or taking the host offline when interrogation and intervention occur.
-Neither OpenPhalanx nor Sysmon should be seen as adequate alternatives to a modern EDR.
-OpenPhalanx steps in where preparation or execution have failed.
-Some mechanisms in this framework are helpful for daily security operations activities while others are likley only useful in an emergency.
-It is far more effective to familiarize yoruself with the interfaces and workflows before you encounter an emergency than to attempt to figure it out when the need arises.

-The windows event log threat hunting applications can trip AV and other endpoint security controls.
-DeepBlueCLI in perticular tends to trip alerts.
-You may only need to apply AV exceptions to the sripts and binaries that run these applicaitons.
-These exceptions only need to be aplied to the local workstation from which the tools are launched.

-Warning!
-Using the hybrid analyis feature is only recomended for items you do not believe to contain any sensitive information.
-I have set as many privacy configurations as we can use to keep submissions private, however screenshots and snippets within the report could still potentially contain sensitive information.
-Use at your own risk and I recommend reviewing all of your submissions immediately once they are available so you can identify anything for which you need to submit a request to remove.

-*********Definitions*********
 OpenPhalanx:  the framework for how we use the open source, or free and built on open source, tools within this colleciton - MWH

 Defending Off the Land: this is the response interface to interact with hosts and intervene across your domain as necessary - MWH